 Turn the cloth over frequently so that youre always working with a clean

 area of the cloth.
 When buffing, use a back-and-forth motion, not a circular

 10. You can clean your cars windows with a standard window cleaner and

 clean paper towels.

-- Enjoy the almost-guaranteed-to-come rain showers.
+11. Enjoy the almost-inevitable rain showers.